Elkantor/sc2api/README.md

 To do that, this project use [node-gyp](https://github.com/nodejs/node-gyp) (a node.js module which works with python 2.7).
 So be sure to install python 2.7 as well as the Visual C++ Build Environment (for windows, if it's your OS).
 <br>
-Or follow the instructions listed here, to be sure to be able to use node-gyp as expected, depending on your OS specifications : [node-gyp instructions](https://github.com/nodejs/node-gyp#on-windows).
+Or follow the instructions listed in the official [node-gyp installation guide](https://github.com/nodejs/node-gyp#on-windows), to be sure to be able to use node-gyp as expected, depending on your OS.
 <br>

 You can directly install the module by using npm, if you already have a node.js project setted up :